imarsman/concur/README.md

 8
 ```

-will result in 10 invocations of the `echo` of the incoming list.
-If there is no
-command the output will just be the input.
+If there is no command the output will just be the input.
 For example

 ```sh
 $ concur -a '{0..9}'